 The system will use the GETS command to have the server send a list of server data.
 It will then parse this data into an array of server objects and sort in ascending order first by core count then name.
 It will then loop backwards from the end of the server to find the first of the largest core count server.

 Scheduling and received jobs:

+In the scheduling phase the client receives jobs from the server using the REDY command and will parse the response it receives into a string array determining its response though the use of a switch statement.
+The client will schedule any job sent using the SCHD command, job ID, server type and the server ID.
+Except for the NONE command which breaks the loop the client will send the REDY command to receive a new job to schedule.
+After the loop breaks the QUIT command is sent and the simulation ends with the server outputting housekeeping files.